Learn How to Start a Cat Cafe

 Are you looking to start an unusual animal business?
 You should consider the cat cafe, a business mash-up that crosses a coffee shop with a pet adoption center.
 Patrons of cat cafes pay an hourly cover charge to play with cats while enjoying lattes and bakery items.

-The cat cafe is one of the hottest animal business trends of the past decade.
 The first cat cafe was established in Taiwan in 1998, and the concept became wildly popular in Japan around 2004.
 Since then the trend has gone global and there are now cat cafes across Asia, Australia, Europe, and North America.

 Choose a Business Name